gvwilson/sdxpy/src/oop/index.md

 Behind the scenes,
 this is (almost) how objects actually work.
 We can think of an object as a special kind of dictionary.
-A method is just a function that takes an object object of the right kind as its first [%i "parameter" %]
+A method is just a function that takes an object of the right kind as its first [%i "parameter" %]
 (typically called `self` in Python).